virtru-components/litemodal/README.rst

 Examples
 -----------------

-There are currently 2 html files that shows some of the features.
+There are currently 3 html files that shows some of the features.
+ - The html files should be opened directly by the browser.
+ - Tested on Firefox, Chrome and Safari, so far.

 More samples will hopefully be created later, as well as improving this document.

-Author: Ramon C. Gonzales - (c) 2013, for Virtru Corporation
+Author:
 ----------------------
+Ramon C. Gonzales - (c) 2013, for Virtru Corporation